Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Sheep in Sheep's Clothing: He lied about his superpower origins because he wanted the public to have a better image of Inhumans then what Nadeer was putting out and he joined S.H.I.E.L.D. under false pretenses because he wants to be a genuine hero.

 - Slave to PR: S.H.I.E.L.D. is under the UN's jurisdiction, so he has to be this by necessity.
-Which is why he's so hell bent on capturing Daisy. a rogue agent that is making the organization look bad.
+Which is why he's so hell bent on capturing Daisy, a rogue agent that is making the organization look bad.
 Unfortunately, it comes back to bite him in the ass when Senator Nadeer blackmails him after he messes with her during their live debate.
 Fortunately, it also comes in handy.
 When Daisy is cornered by the press in the aftermath of an operation, he not only defuses the situation for S.H.I.E.L.D. but also erases all of Daisy's bad PR.

 - Smug Super: Due to his overly-dominating physicality, he goes into his fight against Ghost Rider thinking it'll be over quickly.
 And it was - the Rider viciously kicked his ass all over the cargo bay.

 - Super Serum: At first he presented himself as an Inhuman, but as it turns out the real source of his powers is a serum derived from Calvin Zabo's Hyde formula.
+The serum's effects are temporary, necessitating his assistant carrying vials of it in a suspiciously inconspicuous briefcase, both of which are with him at all times.

 - Super Strength: He easily grabbed May by the neck and knocked her out with one blow.